-To enable the IntelliBeam system, press (a) on the turn signal lever when it is dark outside and the exterior lamp control is in AUTO or (a).
+To enable the IntelliBeam system, press the button on the end of the turn signal lever when the exterior lamp control is in the AUTO or position.
 The blue high-beam on light appears on the instrument cluster when the high beams are on.